Star1xr/Pardus-On-Android/pardus_proot.md

 # 📚 INDEX

 > [!NOTE]
 >If you have downloaded a proot distro desktop on android with pulseaudio and if you have completed the setup commands, start with [Installation Pardus](#installation).
+> I was inspired by [Droidmaster](https://github.com/LinuxDroidMaster).

 # PROOT-DISTRO(🐯 PARDUS)
 * 🔓 [Setup](#setup)